I am an incoming Assistant Professor of Economics at McGill University. Here is my CV.

 Abstract

 Fixed effects estimated from network data are central to many economic applications that aim to capture unobserved heterogeneity.
-However, most existing methods assume conditional independence of network observations, an assumption whose plausibility is often application-dependent.
+Most existing methods assume conditional independence of network observations, an assumption whose plausibility is often application-dependent.
 This paper studies fixed-effect regressions on network data under a conditional dependence structure in which errors arise from both node- and edge-level shocks that are not fully captured by the fixed effects.
 We show that the least-squares estimator of the fixed effects can be inconsistent due to a persistent noise term induced by the dependence structure.
 Leveraging information from the regression residuals, we propose new inference methods for fixed effects that explicitly account for dependence.
 We also introduce a bias-correction procedure for estimating the sample variance of the fixed effects under dependence.
 An empirical application using worker–firm matched data demonstrates the practical relevance of our methods and highlights the substantial impact of dependence on inference and variance estimation.

 Network Experiments with Network Uncertainty